John D. UptonOctober 15, 2001

 As you move the grating away from the center of curvature in either direction, the cone is larger and the number of bands intersecting the returning beam is increased.
 Thus it is easy to see why we will always have an increasing number of bands showing on the mirror as we move the grating away from the center of curvature.
 It is also easy to see that whenever more bands are showing on the face of the mirror, they must appear closer together.

 Now, let's extend this concept to a non spherical mirror.
 As you already know, when tested at the center of curvature, a non-spherical mirror shows spherical aberration -- each annular radial area (or zone) on the mirror's surface focuses its light at a different point along the optical axis.
 This occurs because the radius of curvature of each radial zone is different.
-Refer to Figure 3b at the left.
+Refer to Figure 3b at the far right.

 Here we see the area near the center of curvature of a paraboloidal mirror.
 The light rays from zones nearer the center of the mirror cross the optical axis closer to the mirror than those from zones nearer the edge.
 (The edge has a longer radius of curvature than the center.)
 Let's look at two grating positions in this area of the converging light cone.
 The gratings are depicted from the top cross sectional view.
 We see only the ends of the grating's lines depicted as dots.
 For a grating placed just inside the convergence region of the depicted central zones, we see that few lines will appear near the center of the mirror, yet the grating has cut ten lines of the grating since we are in a relatively large section of the light cone.
 We would then expect to see ten lines across the mirror with the innermost lines relatively far apart and the outermost lines more crowded together.
 The bands would bow inward as we look at zones starting in the center of the mirror and then scan up to the top edge of the mirror.